awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appsync-functionconfiguration-lambdaconflicthandlerconfig.md

 ## Properties<a name="aws-properties-appsync-functionconfiguration-lambdaconflicthandlerconfig-properties"></a>

 `LambdaConflictHandlerArn`  <a name="cfn-appsync-functionconfiguration-lambdaconflicthandlerconfig-lambdaconflicthandlerarn"></a>
-The Arn for the Lambda function to use as the Conflict Handler\.
+The Amazon Resource Name \(ARN\) for the Lambda function to use as the Conflict Handler\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)